ESA's spacecraft managers: the 'Right Stuff'

 The successful launch and operation of any ESA mission requires a multi-disciplinary team working across the agency and supported by industry and academia.
 However, it is the Spacecraft Operations Manager, the ubiquitous 'SOM', who is immediately responsible for day-to-day flight activities and for solving the myriad problems that inevitably arise when complex satellites voyage into space.

 Some two dozen men and women are presently working as SOMs or mission directors on current and future missions, comprising some of the most talented and qualified engineers in Europe.
-A SOM is assigned to each ESA mission, and his/her first task is to build up the Flight Control Team, a group of spacecraft engineers assigned to each of the mission's specialist areas, including attitude and orbit control, power and thermal and on-board computer systems.
+A SOM is assigned to each ESA mission, and his/her first task is to build up the Flight Control Team, a team of spacecraft engineers assigned to each of the mission's specialist areas, including attitude and orbit control, power and thermal and on-board computer systems.

 SOMs are team leaders